COS301-SE-2022/Intelligent-VMS-Visitor-Management-System-/README.md

                   believe that one can achieve anything you set your mind to, I would list android development as my greatest technical skill which I have been perfecting since 2017.
-Other qualities worth mentioning include my immense creativity, thirst for learning and polished communication skills."
+Other qualities worth mentioning include my immense creativity, thirst for learning and polished communication skills.",
     linkedin: "LINK"
 };
 ```